joejknowles/CV/README.md

 #### Git

+Git has become an essential part of my programming toolkit and I have relied on many of its features to be extremely productive.
+We have used it to its full potential including best practice use of branches (as taught by a github employee) to simultaneously deliver separate features and to deploy to separate servers automatically on heroku.
+It has allowed multiple pairs of us to program on the same project at computers literally thousands of miles apart.

 - Every project has been version controlled using git.
 - Github used to back up projects and for collaboration.